intltechventures/Lab.R/R_NOTES.md

 #	- above the (3rd Quartile + the Inter-Quartile Range), or
 #	- below the (1st Quartile - the Inter-Quartile Range)

 boxplot(dataframe$parameter_1 ~ dataframe$parameter_2, xlab="some label for x-axis" ylab="some label for y-axis",  main="some main title for graph")
 # some additional parameters for making a graph
+# col="red" to change the plot points to the color red

+table(dataframe$parameter)
+# summary table
+# if quantity of values for a given variable is small, gives a view of counts
+# counts the number of observations for each category

+tapply(dataframe$parameter_1, dataframe$parameter_2, function, {na.rm=TRUE} )
+# takes three argument
+# takses first argument and groups according to 2nd argument, and finally applies the third argument function
+# (remember to remove NA entries)
+# function examples: mean, min, etc.
+# Optionally, to remove entries with missing values, specifcy na.rm=TRUE as the 4th parameter

+local({fn<-choose.files(filters=Filters[c('R','txt','All'),],index=4)
++ file.show(fn,header=fn,title='')})
+# to display local files, of type ".txt"

+sd(dataframe$parameter)

+mach("literal string to mattch on", dataframe$parameter)

 ```